andrew/ultimate-awesome/README.md

 - [awesome-MIT-ai-for-climate-change](https://github.com/blutjens/awesome-MIT-ai-for-climate-change) - 🌍 A curated list of MIT researchers that tackle climate change with machine learning for applying students, undergraduates, or others .
 - [Awesome-EmbodiedAI](https://github.com/chengaopro/Awesome-EmbodiedAI) - A curated list about Awesome Embodied AI works and is still in construct.
 Now it contains a list of Simulators, Tasks and Datasets.
 - [awesome-p2p](https://github.com/CodelyTV/awesome-p2p) - A curated list of awesome P2P learning tutorials and resources.
-- [awesome-opendata-software](https://github.com/commondataio/awesome-opendata-software) - Awesome list of the software tools related to opendata: data catalogs, ingestion tools, data prep tools and so on.
 - [Awesome-iPhoneBlog.de-List](https://github.com/confluencepoint/Awesome-iPhoneBlog.de-List) - Knowledgebase & Linksammlung der iPhoneblog.de-Slack-Community.
 - [awesome-cooklang-recipes](https://github.com/cooklang/awesome-cooklang-recipes) - A curated list of cookbooks and recipes involving the use of the cooklang recipe markup language.
 - [fucking-awesome-privacy](https://github.com/Correia-jpv/fucking-awesome-privacy) - Awesome Privacy - A curated list of services and alternatives that respect your privacy because PRIVACY MATTERS.
 With repository stars⭐ and forks🍴.